Cyrillic on Google Fonts: Humanist Sans

 GF_SourceSans_01

-In small sizes, the legibility is ensured through subtle inktraps at the joints.
+In smaller sizes, readability is ensured through subtle ink traps.

 GF_SourceSans_02